Wizcorp/phonegap-facebook-plugin/README.md

 # Apache Cordova Facebook Connect Plugin

-This is the offical plugin for Facebook Connect in Apache Cordova (formerly PhoneGap)!
+This is the official plugin for Facebook Connect in Apache Cordova/PhoneGap!

 The Facebook Connect plugin for Apache Cordova allows you to use the same JavaScript code in your web application as you use in your native Cordova application, but your native Cordova application will use the Facebook native app to perform Single Sign On for the user (if possible - if it isn't then it will fall back to dialog-based authentication).

 This is all licensed under MIT except for `app/www/facebook_js_sdk.js` which is the Facebook JS SDK and is Apache 2.0.

 # Requirements

-* PhoneGap (Cordova) v1.5 (For compatibility with older versions of PhoneGap, please download the tag [1.4.1support](https://github.com/davejohnson/phonegap-plugin-facebook-connect/zipball/1.4.1support))
+* PhoneGap (Cordova) v1.8.1 (For compatibility with older versions of PhoneGap (1.4.1 or less), please download the tag [1.4.1support](https://github.com/davejohnson/phonegap-plugin-facebook-connect/zipball/1.4.1support))

 The Facebook SDK (both native and JavaScript) is changing independent of this plugin.
 The working versions of the Facebook Android and iOS SDKs are bundled in this project via git submodules.